 Tasmania, a mysterious piece of land, far south… That name sounded dreamy and fascinating when I was a child… And it was so far away… Not so much anymore now that I live in Sydney.
-My husband and I went to Tasmania on a mini-honeymoon, just after our wedding and completely fell in love with the place.
+My husband and I went to Tasmania on a mini-moon, just after our wedding and completely fell in love with the place.
 We’ve been back several times since and I can think of 6 things to do on a break on the East Coast of Tasmania.
-If you extend your road trip to Victoria, I recommend travelling to the Great Ocean Road, the Grampians National Park and Sovereign Hill.
+If you extend your road trip to Melbourne and Victoria, I recommend travelling to the Great Ocean Road, the Grampians National Park and Sovereign Hill.

 Cross The Bass Strait